Introduction to Opioid Addiction

 – intermittent loss of consciousness

 Opioids taken in big quantities for a long time can increase the chances of long-term changes to your brain.
 Opioid dependence, a disorder resulting from chronic opioid use, highlights a global treatment gap where many individuals suffering from opioid misuse and dependence do not receive necessary care.
-Fortunately, early treatment intervention can help you prevent some of the long-term health consequences of opioid addiction.

-Medication for opioid addiction
+Medication for Opioid Addiction

 Withdrawal symptoms from opioids such as large pupils, yawning, belly pain, nausea, vomiting, body aches, agitation and severe bad moods are major reasons for relapse and further prescription drug abuse.
 Also, psychologists and therapists noted that a stressful environment or work problems contribute to recurrence.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) provides the standard criteria for diagnosing opioid use disorder and guiding treatment.

 Methadone (Dolophine, Methadose) is a long-acting opioid that affects the same areas of your brain as the substance you’re addicted to but does not make you euphoric.
-You can take it every day, but you must visit a specialized clinic to obtain it.
+You can take it every day, but you must visit a specialised clinic to obtain it.
 The optimum dose alleviates drug cravings and eliminates withdrawal symptoms.
 Another medicine approved for the treatment of opioid addiction is buprenorphine.
 It stimulates the same brain receptors, but not as intensely.
-It has a lower risk of lethal overdose, hence experts frequently recommend it.
-It can also be used in conjunction with naloxone.
+Buprenorphine is typically administered as a daily dose to manage opioid cravings and withdrawal symptoms.

-Naltrexone inhibits opiate receptors.
-It does not alleviate withdrawal symptoms or cravings like methadone or buprenorphine.
-However, you will not get high if you utilize drugs while taking it.
-Naltrexone is most effective when used as part of a comprehensive rehabilitation treatment program.
+However, you will not get high if you utilise drugs while taking it.
+Naltrexone is most effective when used as part of a comprehensive rehabilitation treatment programme for opioid addiction.

 There are a number of different counselling therapies that can be helpful for people in recovery from opioid addiction, such as cognitive behavioural therapy (CBT).
 Research shows that CBT is effective at reducing substance use and relapse rates.
 It also experiences higher success rates than other types of counselling therapies.
 The success of CBT relies on the use of specific methods, including changing the perspective on how the person thinks about their situation and responding appropriately to their thoughts and feelings when they occur.
 Recovery from addiction is most likely to happen when treatment is combined with supportive resources like family, friends, and social support groups.
 These resources can help those who are recovering from their addiction better understand the triggers that lead them to use drugs again so that they can avoid these triggers in the future.
 Those who are close to you will strengthen your treatment and will help you to overcome this drug addiction.